-Mother filed a petition for father to contribute to their son’s college expenses.
-The petition alleged that son had graduated from Marmion Academy in Aurora with a 3.75 grade point average.
+The mother filed a petition for a father to contribute to their son’s college expenses.
+The petition alleged that son had graduated from Marmion Academy in Aurora with a 3.75-grade point average.

 He would be enrolling at Purdue University in the fall.
 The cost of attending Purdue University was approximately $20,000 per year.
 Son would not be receiving any scholarships in connection with his enrollment.
 Father was earning in excess of $80,000 per year at his work.
-Mother argued that father was able to contribute to son’s educational expenses.
+The mother argued that the father was able to contribute to her son’s educational expenses.

 Mother testified that son and father had not seen each other in three to five years.
-Mother testified that several years earlier there had been an altercation between son and father.
-That resulted in an order of protection being filed against father.
+The mother testified that several years earlier there had been an altercation between son and father.
+That resulted in an order of protection being filed against the father.

-Mother testified, however, that she had encouraged son to keep in contact with his father.
-About two years earlier, son had changed his last name to that of Mother’s current husband.
+Mother testified, however, that she had encouraged the son to keep in contact with his father.
+About two years earlier, the son had changed his last name to that of Mother’s current husband.

-Mother argued that the nature of the child’s relationship to the parent is not relevant.
+The mother argued that the nature of the child’s relationship with the parent is not relevant.
 Not in determining to what extent the parent should pay the child’s educational expenses.